-Write a function omit_letters(a_phrase, omitted_letters)
+Write a function omit_letters(a_phrase, omitted_letters), which takes a

 string as a parameter.
 Your function should list all of the